Thomas Powell (writer): Editor and newspaperman

 Although Powell's reputation had been sullied, he still made a successful career of writing and editing newspapers and periodicals, often working for Frank Leslie.
 Titles that Powell worked on included: Figaro!; The Lantern; The Reveille and Review; Hudson County Democrat; New York Daily News and Frank Leslie's: Illustrated Newspaper; New Family Magazine and Budget of Fun.
 In 1886/1887, a series of articles written by Powell called Leaves of my Life were published in Frank Leslie's Sunday Magazine.
 These would be his final works and included a portrait of Powell in Volume 21.

 Thomas Butler Gunn, illustrator and writer, worked for Powell during the 1850s and wrote about him in his diaries.
-He believed that Dickens had based the character of Wilkins Micawber on Powell, saying that he resembled him both physically and in his mannerisms.
+He believed that Dickens had based the character of Uriah Heep on Powell, saying that he resembled him both physically and in his mannerisms.
 Gunn’s less-than-complimentary description of Powell goes on: He is very familiar in conversation, and his speech has a sort of orotund unctuousness of accent which, in conjunction with his implied knowledge of every-body, might easily gull people into the belief that he was rather a witty man of the world than otherwise.
 He is a great mischief-maker and back-biter, and inherently a dodger.